-Cleaning beehive frames is a good job to do outdoors on a frosty winter morning, when the bees are not flying.
+Cleaning beehive frames is a good job to do outdoors on a cold morning, when the bees are not flying.
 Wear old clothes, eye protection, gloves and Wellington boots.
 You may get splashed with hot wax.

 - Never buy or sell secondhand empty frames for reuse.
 It’s a surefire way to spread bee diseases.
 Burn them.
 Click here for BeeBase Best Practice guidelines.